 Starting at £50 and ending at £400, we've reviewed the best at each price point.
 If you're looking to go wireless, we'd start with these…

 When we first reviewed these headphones, they were called Slick Distributions SD50.
-Search for them on Amazon and the SD50 remains, but they now have a more unwieldy name (SD50 SoundWear Bluetooth Stereo Headset from G-Hub).
+Now they have a more unwieldy name (SD50 SoundWear Bluetooth Stereo Headset from G-Hub).
 If you can find them, that is...

-Nonetheless, the price is the same: £30 for an on-ear pair of headphones seems fairly unbelievable, so it's no surprise they got snapped up quick.
+£30 for an on-ear pair of headphones seems fairly unbelievable, so it's no surprise they got snapped up quick.
 Once you consider that the SD50 is a wireless Bluetooth headphone then the proposition becomes even more staggering.

 Following AKG's award-winning Y50s, the Y45BTs are another portable headphone from the Austrian company, but these come with no strings attached.